mohamed-chamrouk/jetson-nano-clustering/README.md

 Here is our setup for our cluster :
 - 8 jetson nano developer kits
 - 8 high speed sd card (we used 100Mbit/s 128Gb SD Card, but it's a bit overkill.
-Favor speed/endurance inspite of storage space)
+Favor speed/endurance in spite of storage space)
 - 1 gigabit network switch
 - A server for storage (NFS in our case)
 <div></div>